Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Conclusions

 Two primitive cases of cluster aggregation were considered analytically and simulated by Monte Carlo method to illustrate the different cluster distributions in different aggregation kinetics: model with \textit{minimum} active surface (singularity) that corresponds to ``pile-up'' aggregation of dislocations, and model with \textit{maximum} active surface that corresponds to ``wall'' aggregation of dislocations.
 It was shown that initial ``singular'' \textit{symmetric} distribution of pile-ups evolves according to ``infinite'' diffusive scaling law and later it is replaced by the other ``semi-infinite'' diffusive scaling law with \textit{asymmetric} distribution of pile-ups.
 In contrast, the initial ``singular'' \textit{symmetric} distributions of walls initially evolve according to the diffusive scaling law and later it is replaced by the other linear scaling law with \textit{scale-free} exponential distributions without distinctive peaks.

+The scaling, fitting, moment, and bootstrapping analysis were proposed for the simulated data to identify the 0-boundary driven change of scaling and distribution type at $t\approx t_0$ by the abrupt change of $>10$ parameters: PDF scaling law (No.1,5 in Table~\ref{table:methods}), PDF shape (1,5), number and time range of collapsed PDFs (2,6), CDF scaling law (3,7), CDF shape (3,7), number and time range of collapsed PDFs (4,8), p-value in KS-test of fitting CDFs (9,10), mean (11,15), standard deviation, which does not change for pile-ups (12,16), skewness (13,17), kurtosis (14,18), locations of the bootstrapped samples in coordinates on the Pearson diagram (19,20).

-From the practical point of view and in the more general sense, the scaling analysis of experimental distributions of aggregating monomers and clusters will allow to determine their intrinsic symmetry, bring to light the corresponding aggregation scenario, and influence of aforementioned parameters (rate of monomer exchange between clusters, cluster geometry, and initial cluster size).
+From the practical point of view and in the more general sense, scaling, fitting, moment, and bootstrapping analyses of experimental distributions of aggregating monomers and clusters will allow to determine their intrinsic symmetry, bring to light the corresponding aggregation scenario, and influence of aforementioned parameters (rate of monomer exchange between clusters, cluster geometry, and initial cluster size).